Short Term Memory Loss

 Studies have shown that short-term memory can fail as we age and that information retrieval in healthy seniors is slower than in young people.
 There may not be any medical conditions behind memory loss in every case.
 However, common medical causes of memory loss include head injury, Parkinson’s disease, and multiple sclerosis (MS).

-When memory loss effects daily life
+When memory loss or memory problems affect daily life

 If memory loss makes it difficult for you or a loved one to function daily, consider reaching out for help.
 Contacting a licensed therapist or psychologist can be a first step.
 A mental health professional may be able to perform a memory test to determine whether you are experiencing reversible loss and gauge the status of your condition.
 Mental health services may also include referrals for additional testing to determine the cause of the memory loss if there are other aspects to consider.